CSTF2

-Cleavage stimulation factor 64 kDa subunit is a protein that in humans is encoded by the CSTF2 gene.
+Cleavage stimulation factor 64 kDa subunit is a protein that in humans is encoded by the CSTF2 gene,which is located on the X-chromosome in Homo sapiens, but has an autosomal paralog CSTF2T on chromosome 19 coding for the protein CstF64τ.

 This gene encodes a nuclear protein with an RRM (RNA recognition motif) domain.
 The protein is a member of the cleavage stimulation factor (CSTF) complex that is involved in the 3' end cleavage and polyadenylation of pre-mRNAs.
 Specifically, this protein binds GU-rich elements within the 3'-untranslated region of mRNAs.